decaporg/decap-cms/website/content/docs/beta-features.md

   name: git-gateway
 ```

-3. Run `npx netlify-cms-proxy-server` from the root directory of the above repository.
+3. Run `npx decap-server` from the root directory of the above repository.

    * If the default port (8081) is in use, the proxy server won't start and you will see an error message.
-In this case, follow [these steps](#configure-the-netlify-cms-proxy-server-port-number) before proceeding.
+In this case, follow [these steps](#configure-the-decap-server-port-number) before proceeding.
 4. Start your local development server (e.g. run `gatsby develop`).
 5. Open `http://localhost:<port>/admin` to verify that your can administer your content locally.
 Replace `<port>` with the port of your local development server.
 For example Gatsby's default port is `8000`

-**Note:** `netlify-cms-proxy-server` runs an unauthenticated express server.
+**Note:** `decap-server` runs an unauthenticated express server.
 As any client can send requests to the server, it should only be used for local development.
 Also note that `editorial_workflow` is not supported in this environment.

 ### Configure the Decap CMS proxy server port number